ArshdeepSinghSyal/ZDP_Monitoring/README.md

     ```git clone https://github.com/ArshdeepSinghSyal/Zaloni-Assignment-3.git```

-2. Source the script to assume aws role (needs to be done only if you do not have admin access to your aws accout and you are using boto which is required by some depriciated modules of ansible, eg: ec2 module).
+2. Go inside the directory and source the script to assume aws role (needs to be done only if you do not have admin access to your aws accout and you are using boto which is required by some depriciated modules of ansible, eg: ec2 module).

     ```source ./script.sh```